woodnathaniel/pdf-format-of-myCV/README.md

 clone the project, then run this cmd 'npm install' to install packages needed for the project

-Then we are ready download my pdf localy.
+Then we are ready to download my cv localy.

 Press the download button to download the pdf format of th cv